cucumber-ltd/cucumber-pro-json-reporter/src/test/resources/io/cucumber/pro/README.md

 # Cucumber-JVM plugin for Cucumber Pro

-This Cucumber plugin sends results to Cucumber Pro.
-This allows Cucumber Pro to display results.
+This Cucumber plugin publishes documentation and results to Cucumber Pro.

 ## Requirements